 Since several years my interest in nature photography has grown.
 In 2014 I decided to follow workshops called ‘the art of seeing’ with Theo Bosboom, one of the leading Dutch nature photographers.
 These workshops have really inspired and motivated me to take my photography to the next level.
 I love showing the beauty of our planet with photographs that surprise and inspire.
 I especially like landscape and macrophotography.
 I prefer colourful photographs as they make me feel happy and I hope they will have the same effect on other people.

-This year some changes in my professional career made me think about what else I wanted to do in my life.
+In 2016 some changes in my professional career made me think about what else I wanted to do in my life.
 Maybe turning 40 also had something to do with it… I am still working as a marine mammal veterinarian but I have now also started my own company under the name Paulien Bunskoek Photography.

 Doing the two things I like the best, feels like the perfect combination for me.
 Both reflect my love, passion and respect for our beautiful planet and all its inhabitants.